 Mike’s strength lies in giving practical advice targeted to meet his clients’ business goals.
 He understands that companies often need creative solutions—not just the most conservative legal advice.
 Mike digs into his clients’ business so he can help them balance legal risk against their objectives.
 His top goal is to be an extension of the client teams he assists.

-In Mike’s blended practice, he works with businesses and their owners to navigate challenging commercial and employment disputes.
-He has represented clients in litigation involving business contracts, ownership rights in limited liability companies, asset transfers, sales and warranty matters, business torts, and an array of employment-related topics—including harassment, discrimination and wage-and-hour matters.
-He works with clients in the retail, healthcare information technology, food and beverage, and transportation and trucking industries.
+In Mike’s blended practice, he works with businesses and their owners to navigate challenging commercial and employment claims.
+He has represented clients in disputes involving business contracts, product distribution and dealer issues, sales and warranty matters, ownership rights in limited liability companies, business torts, and an array of employment-related topics.
+He routinely works with clients in the information technology, manufacturing, retail, and automotive, heavy equipment and trucking industries.

 Mike is active in the firm’s pro bono efforts and mentoring programs.
 He has worked on behalf of children in the foster care system and served as a guardian ad litem in family court cases.
 He helps coordinate Shook's campaign for the United Way of Greater Kansas City, assists with the firm’s recruiting and summer associate programs, and mentors new attorneys at Shook and law students at the University of Missouri - Columbia School of Law.

 Mike has worked with his clients to resolve disputes both before a lawsuit is filed and at each stage in the litigation process.
 He has tried cases in court and in multiple arbitral forums.